The Yamaha Music Foundation of Europe.

-- Please make sure to send a CD, DVD or Mini Disc with your recordings together with the application form.
+- Please make sure to send a CD or DVD with your recordings together with the application form.

 - The length of the two recorded pieces should not exceed 20min for each recording and the two pieces should represent two different styles.

 - The quality of the sound does not have an effect on the later selection process.

 The closing date for applications for the 2016/2017 Scholarships is November 30th 2016.